3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_03/w09d05/instructor_notes/angular-ui-router.md

 }
 ```

 Here we're setting html5mode to true and telling Angular we don't need to specify a base tag (`/`) in the head of our html.
-Read more about it here: https://docs.angularjs.org/error/$location/nobase
+Read more about it [here](https://docs.angularjs.org/error/$location/nobase)

 ## Independent Practice (15 minutes)